sanity-io/block-content-to-react/README.md

 In addition, in order to render images without materializing the asset documents, you should also specify:

-- `projectId` - To render images without materializing the asset documents, specify `projectId` and `dataset`.
+- `projectId` - The ID of your Sanity project.
-- `dataset` - To render images without materializing the asset documents, specify `projectId` and `dataset`.
+- `dataset` - Name of the Sanity dataset containing the document that is being rendered.

 ## Examples